-Drug Addiction if defined in laymen terms means to be unable to control oneself from consuming a substance or engaging in an activity that is injurious to person’s overall wellbeing – i.e. both mental and physical.
-It can include one’s inability to control their eating habits, drinking habits and most important of all is their inability to seize the consumption of illicit drugs addictions and substances like opiates, alcohol, cannabis etc. While most people consider addiction a bad habit, but it is a disease.
+Drug Addiction, if defined in laymen’s terms, means to be unable to control oneself from consuming a substance or engaging in an activity that is injurious to a person’s overall well-being – i.e. both mental and physical.
+It can include one’s inability to control their eating habits, drinking habits, and most important of all their inability to seize the consumption of illicit drug addictions and substances like opiates, alcohol, cannabis, etc. While most people consider addiction a bad habit, it is a disease.
 It is a lifelong condition that is manageable but not curable.

-Here are 5 things you must understand about addiction if you or someone you know has an addiction problem:
+Here are 5 things you need to know about drug addiction if you or someone you know has drug addiction problem:

-There is no quick fix for addictions of drugs.
+There is no quick fix for addiction to drugs.
 The road to recovery is a rocky road indeed.
 It is a constant struggle.
-Although medication initially might facilitate the addict, it is imperative that the person be taken out of the environment which had previously led to addiction; treatment, rehabilitation, and reintegration in society is all a part of the process.
-It takes time, and willpower.
+Although medication initially might facilitate the addict, it is imperative that the person be taken out of the environment which had previously led to addiction; treatment, rehabilitation, and reintegration into society are all a part of the process.
+It takes time and willpower.

-Treating and underlying mental-illness as a mean to cure addiction is like treating someone’s physical symptoms in exclusion that are a manifestation of their mental-illness.
-While 20% of the people with mental-illnesses develop addiction, it is critical that both illness and addiction be treated simultaneously.
+Treating an underlying mental illness as a means to cure addiction is like treating someone’s physical symptoms in an exclusion that is a manifestation of their mental illness.
+While 20% of people with mental illnesses develop an addiction, it is critical that both illness and addiction be treated simultaneously.
 They are not mutually exclusive.
-There are luckily people who are trying to deal with this dilemma in society, such as PRC Rehabilitation Center that is a addictions of drug rehab which provides a holistic treatment to its patients, catering to all their needs so that they have a chance at living a better life.
+There are lucky people who are trying to deal with this dilemma in society, such as the PRC Rehabilitation Center which is an addiction of drug rehab which provides holistic treatment to its patients, catering to all their needs so that they have a chance at living a better life.

 Normalizing the ‘talk’ or removing the taboo is upon YOU.
-Starting the much fret upon conversation in this society is a need of time.
-With people as young as 15 years old getting in addictions of drugs, it is the hour of calling where people young and old should talk about the much ignored topic.
+Starting the much fret conversation in this society is a need of time.
+With people as young as 15 years old getting in addiction to drugs, it is the hour of calling where people young and old should talk about the much-ignored topic.
 Here is how you can start: